Stunt-Business/JavaBasicQ_As/README.md

 # JavaBasicQ_As
-Planning to start a 30 days challenge on Instagram : https://www.instagram.com/benjivrik/
+30 days challenge launched from the community member on Instagram : https://www.instagram.com/benjivrik/

 Day 1 : Introduction.
 What is java programming ?